 - Use JetBlue's shopping portal for extra TrueBlue points for shopping at different online retailers.

 You also can buy JetBlue points.
 When there isn't a special offer or promotion running, TrueBlue charges far more per point than the value you'll obtain when redeeming them.
 Sales or bonuses can reduce that cost, but it's still rarely worth buying JetBlue points.
-Keep an eye on our buy JetBlue points page to stay up to date on current promotions.
+Keep an eye on our buy JetBlue points page to stay updated on current promotions.

-Earning JetBlue TrueBlue points is easy, but redeeming them at a premium can be a challenge.
-To maximize your JetBlue points, the best use of JetBlue TrueBlue points is typically flying JetBlue or its partner airlines.
+Earning JetBlue TrueBlue points is easy, but redeeming them at a premium can be difficult.
+To maximize your JetBlue points, the best method is typically flying JetBlue or its partner airlines.

-In June 2020, TrueBlue introduced a new redemption option allowing you to book a ticket with a combination of cash and points.
+In June 2020, TrueBlue introduced a new redemption option letting you book with a combination of cash and points.
 This feature, called Cash + Points, is super helpful if you don't have enough TrueBlue points to cover the entire cost of your itinerary.

 Cash + Points can be used for any JetBlue-operated flight, any time, with no blackout dates.
-To see your options, head to JetBlue.com, select “Use TrueBlue points” and choose the specific flight and fare type you want to book.
-Continue through the checkout process until you get to the “Review & Pay” screen.
+To see your options, head to JetBlue.com, select “Use TrueBlue points,” and choose the flight and fare type you want to book.
+Continue through the checkout process until you reach the “Review & Pay” screen.
 Here, you can select how many points you want to apply.

-While this extra flexibility is nice to have, check the math before paying.
-Make sure you're getting something close to the average JetBlue points value of 1.24¢ each.
+While this extra flexibility is nice, check the math before paying.
+Ensure you're getting something close to the average JetBlue points value of 1.24¢ each.
 We've found that the rates for Cash + Points bookings typically are worse than the average JetBlue points value when paying exclusively with points.

 The cash portion of a Cash + Points booking will earn TrueBlue points according to the rates listed in the table above.
 If your goal is to earn JetBlue Mosaic status, the cash part of these bookings will count toward your base flight points.
 However, Cash + Points bookings do not accrue flight segments.